$\sqrt{n}$-consistent parameter estimation for systems of ordinary differential equations: bypassing numerical integration via smoothing: Introduction

-The Bayesian approach to estimation of $\theta,$ see e.g.\ \citet{gelman} and \citet{girolami}, encounters similar huge computational problems.
-In the Bayesian approach one puts a prior on the parameter $\theta$ and then obtains the posterior via Bayes' formula.
-The posterior contains all the information required in the Bayesian paradigm and can be used to compute e.g.\ point estimates of $\theta$ or Bayesian credible intervals.
+The Bayesian approach to estimation of $\theta,$ see, for example, \cite{gelman} and \cite{girolami}, encounters similar huge computational problems.
+In the Bayesian approach, one puts a prior on the parameter $\theta$ and then obtains the posterior via Bayes' formula.
+The posterior contains all the information required in the Bayesian paradigm and can be used to compute for example, point estimates of $\theta$ or Bayesian credible intervals.
 If $\theta$ is high-dimensional, the posterior will typically not be manageable by numerical integration and one will have to resort to Markov Chain Monte Carlo (MCMC) methods.
 However, sampling from the posterior distribution for $\theta$ via MCMC necessitates at each step numerical integration of the system \eqref{system}, in case the latter does not have a closed form solution.
 Computational time might thus become a problem in this case as well.
-Also, since in general the likelihood surface will have a complex shape with many local optima, ripples, and ridges, see e.g.\ \citet{girolami} for an example, serious convergence problems might arise for MCMC samplers.
+Also, since in general the likelihood surface will have a complex shape with many local optima, ripples, and ridges, see, for example, \cite{girolami} for an example, serious convergence problems might arise for MCMC samplers.

 Yet another point is that in practice both the least squares method and the Bayesian approach require good initial guesses of the parameter values.
 If these are not available, then both approaches might have problems with convergence to the true parameter value within a reasonable amount of time.